kaprakashr/effortless/README.md

 Use Case
 --------
   IXIA/SPIRENT/TREX takes hours to install and no FREE
-  (1) 90% of your functional test cases are taken care
+  (1) 90% of your traffic combinations made possible
-      (a) create your own traffic streams without spending 1-min for port dependencies (2) automate the traffic generation within few minutes!
+      (a) create your own traffic streams without spending 1-min for GUI dependencies (2) automate the traffic generation within few minutes!
       (a) since it's a telnet cisco CLI style, your existing frameworks does not an plugins to support this (b) Unlike loads of API refs in IXIA/SPIRENT etc.,